Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 At V_batt 18V, we get 4.98V.
 Less the V_ref of 5V. <br />
 At V_batt 12V, we get 3.32V.
 Less the V_ref of 5V. <br />
 Moving onto how to change the resistors.
 We've decided to do that on V2.1 boards.
 So I need to change the code a bit for V2.1 Boards.
 Code will be clearly shown above. <br />
+Update: <br />
+In board V2.1, we changed the Divsion Factor to 128, because when divide by to F_CPU, we get 125kHz, within the necessary time for the ADC Conversion. <br />
+Another thing is we commented/erased some LED code becasue the RED_LED is overridden by the OC1B Timer so, I'll just blink with the timer.
+The Green LED was just a bother.